matharotheelf/Game-of-Life/README.md

 ### Installing

-If you have installed bundler (https://bundler.io) you can quickly insall all the gems used in this project.
+If you have installed bundler (https://bundler.io) you can quickly install all the gems used in this project.
 To install the gems run "bundle install" in the command line.

 ## Running the tests